-Engineers can learn much more about this topic directly from Dr. Koerner at GeoU 2020 this November in Austin, Texas.
+Engineers can learn much more about this topic directly from Dr. Koerner at GeoU 2022, 5 – 8 April 2022 in Austin, Texas.
 There, he’ll co-lead a two-day course on Landfill Design Considerations in the Age of Sustainable Development.
-An opening reception will be held on the evening of November 16, the class will take place November 17 and 18, and an optional certification exam (included with registration) will be offered on the morning of November 19.
+An opening reception will be held on the evening of April 5, the class will take place April 6 – 7, and an optional certification exam (included with registration) will be offered on the morning of April 8.

 MORE SUSTAINABLE LANDFILLS WITH GEOSYNTHETICS